Content Formula – The Most Captivating Formula (According To The “Godfather Of Influence”)15 min read

 - Offer relevant content suggestions

-If you don’t write captivating content, none of these tips will keep your readers reading.
+If you don’t write something captivating, none of these tips will keep your readers, well, reading.

 So, what is the most captivating type of content?